 - Small loan amounts — If you need cash to pay for a small emergency like a car repair or minor medical bill, you might consider applying for a small loan from Possible Finance.
 Its loans typically go up to $500, but may be lower in some states.

-- Lenient credit requirements — The Possible main page invites you to apply for a loan with no minimum FICO score (and be “funded in minutes”).
+- Lenient credit requirements — The Possible main page invites you to apply for a loan with no minimum FICO score.

 - High interest rates — Even though Possible Finance markets itself as an alternative to payday loans, you can still expect rates in the triple digits.
 A high rate could cost you a lot of money over the life of your loan.

-- Limited availability — Possible Finance offers loans in only 21 states.
+- Limited availability — Possible Finance doesn’t offer loans in all states.

 Good for fast funding: OppLoans

 Why OppLoans stands out: You won’t have to wait long to receive funds from OppLoans, which offers loans between $500 and $4,000.
-If you’re approved for a loan before 8 p.m.
-Central time Monday through Thursday, you’ll likely get the money via ACH by the next business day, depending on how fast your bank acts to process the deposit.
+If you’re approved for a loan before 12:00 PM Central time Monday through Thursday, you’ll likely get the money via ACH the same business day, depending on how fast your bank acts to process the deposit.

 - Direct deposit requirements — To take out an OppLoans loan, your employer must pay you via direct deposit.
 If you get paid in cash or through traditional checks, OppLoans isn’t an option.